Skip to main content

 App-building methods

 Most of the App API is declarative.
-You call these once while the module is imported, and Capsule remembers the resulting config.
+You call these while the module is imported, and Capsule remembers the resulting configuration.
+The main question is usually not “how do I call this?” but “which part of the app should own this concern?”

 app.collection(...)